astropy/pyvo/docs/pyvo/vo.rst

 find all image data available of your favorite source.
 You would first query the registry to find all image archives; you could then systematically search all of those archive for images overlapping the position of your source.
-You might further downseelct the list of images based on the image metadata returned.
+You might further downselect the list of images based on the image metadata returned.